anasjawed283/Pythonapps/README.md

-# JSapps
+# JS and Python apps
-Projects on javascript based applications
+Projects on javascript and python based applications